vikaschouhan8/angular_restaurant_app/README.md

 ### Steps to Run ###

 1. Install WAMP Server [here](http://www.wampserver.com/en/) on your system.
-2. Clone [here](https://github.com/vikaschouhan8/angular_restaurant_app.git) inside the wamp/www/ folder in your  system.
+2. Clone this project inside the wamp/www/ folder in your  system.
 3. Then Start the WAMP Server.
 5. Type localhost of the browser and hit enter, it will show all the files inside the www folder.
 4. Select "angular_restaurant_app" folder.
 It will Show the fornt page of the angular application.